woubuc/blog.woubuc.be/content/posts/godot/tutorial-background-music-player/index.md

 ![Screenshot of scene 1, containing a label saying 'This is scene 1', a button labeled 'Go to scene 2', another button labeled 'Play track 1', and a third button labeled 'Stop music'.](./screen-scene1.png)

-Add a script to the root node of the scene, and connect the `pressed()` events of the three buttons to.
+Add a script to the root node of the scene, and connect the `pressed()` events of the three buttons to it.

 ###### Scene1.gd
 ```gdscript